merenlab/merenlab.org/tutorials/interactive-interface/index.md

 ## Organizing layers

 We definitely improved the organization of items based on their taxonomic makeup.
-But layers could have been organized better, as well.
-The initial step is somewhat similar (but notice that we now add the flag `--transpose`):
+But layers could have been organized better, as well (right?
+RIGHT?).

+Doing it with anvi'o is somewhat similar to the initial step of organizing items (but notice that we now add the flag `--transpose`):

 ``` bash
  $ anvi-matrix-to-newick data.txt \